Blommersia angolafa

 Blommersia angolafa is a species of frogs in the family Mantellidae.
-This recently described species is endemic to eastern Madagascar.
+It is endemic to eastern Madagascar.
 The specific epithet is derived from the term “angolafa” or “angolafo”, which is the Malagasy vernacular name used by the Betsimisaraka people for the Dypsis palm species (mostly for Dypsis lastelliana), whose leaves and prophylls are the habitat for this frog.

 Description

 Blommersia angolafa is a small frog, with a body size of 17–21 mm, enlarged tips on fingers and toes, and without any dark area in the tympanic and frenal region, present in the other Blommersia.
 B. angolafa has a rather uniform dorso-lateral colouration, shading from yellowish–light brownish to dark brown, with light-bluish spots on the flanks and light-bluish terminal parts of the fingers and toes.
 The species also appears to be chromatically sexually dimorphic.
 In fact, males differ from females in having a light colouration, while females are more brownish.

 Blommersia angolafa is similar to B. grandisonae.
 Although both B. angolafa and B. grandisonae have enlarged finger tips, they are much more developed in B. angolafa.